job/rpkitouch/README.md

 > **rpkitouch**
 > would change.

+**-P**

+> Print hashes and SIA filenames to help reconstruct a caRepository.

 **-p**

-> Print the directory path derived from the SIA and the filenames contained in a
+> Print the directory path derived from the SIA and the FileAndHashes contained
-> Manifest's payload, followed by the Manifest's filename itself.
+> in a Manifest's payload, followed by the Manifest's own filename.

 **-V**